 Today, I received a spam email – unsolicited and promoting a service.
-But in the footer of that email it stated “This email is not spam” and then the sender spent the next paragraph explaining why his email was NOT spam.
+But the footer of that email stated, “This email is not spam” and then the sender spent the next paragraph explaining why his email was NOT spam.

 Heavens!
 Factually wrong.
 Presumptuous, if not rude, too.

 I hope you’re not making the same mistake.
 I’m sure you’re not.
-But just in case, here’s a list of 8 tests that your emails need to pass in order NOT to be considered spam.
+But just in case, here’s a list of 9 tests your emails need to pass NOT to be considered spam.

 1. Did you get consent?

 You cannot send an unsolicited email.
 You need to get consent first.
-So if you just bought an email list and started blasting out emails, you’re probably spamming.
+So you’re probably spamming if you bought an email list and started blasting emails.
 Get people to opt into your email list first.
 Send traffic to your website through ads or organic search traffic, then encourage them to sign up or subscribe to your mailing list.